Smith–Waterman algorithm: SIMD

 In 2000, a fast implementation of the Smith–Waterman algorithm using the single instruction, multiple data (SIMD) technology available in Intel Pentium MMX processors and similar technology was described in a publication by Rognes and Seeberg.
 In contrast to the Wozniak (1997) approach, the new implementation was based on vectors parallel with the query sequence, not diagonal vectors.
 The company Sencel Bioinformatics has applied for a patent covering this approach.
 Sencel is developing the software further and provides executables for academic use free of charge.

 A SSE2 vectorization of the algorithm (Farrar, 2007) is now available providing an 8-16-fold speedup on Intel/AMD processors with SSE2 extensions.
 When running on Intel processor using the Core microarchitecture the SSE2 implementation achieves a 20-fold increase.
 Farrar's SSE2 implementation is available as the SSEARCH program in the FASTA sequence comparison package.
 The SSEARCH is included in the European Bioinformatics Institute's suite of similarity searching programs.

 Danish bioinformatics company CLC bio has achieved speed-ups of close to 200 over standard software implementations with SSE2 on an Intel 2.17 GHz Core 2 Duo CPU, according to a publicly available white paper.

 Accelerated version of the Smith–Waterman algorithm, on Intel and Advanced Micro Devices (AMD) based Linux servers, is supported by the GenCore 6 package, offered by Biocceleration.
 Performance benchmarks of this software package show up to 10 fold speed acceleration relative to standard software implementation on the same processor.

 Currently the only company in bioinformatics to offer both SSE and FPGA solutions accelerating Smith–Waterman, CLC bio has achieved speed-ups of more than 110 over standard software implementations with CLC Bioinformatics Cube.

 The fastest implementation of the algorithm on CPUs with SSSE3 can be found the SWIPE software (Rognes, 2011), which is available under the GNU Affero General Public License.
 In parallel, this software compares residues from sixteen different database sequences to one query residue.
 Using a 375 residue query sequence a speed of 106 billion cell updates per second (GCUPS) was achieved on a dual Intel Xeon X5650 six-core processor system, which is over six times more rapid than software based on Farrar's 'striped' approach.
 It is faster than BLAST when using the BLOSUM50 matrix.

 An implementation of Smith–Waterman named diagonalsw, in C and C++, uses SIMD instruction sets (SSE4.1 for the x86 platform and AltiVec for the PowerPC platform).
 It is released under an open-source MIT License.

 Cell Broadband Engine

 In 2008, Farrar described a port of the Striped Smith–Waterman to the Cell Broadband Engine and reported speeds of 32 and 12 GCUPS on an IBM QS20 blade and a Sony PlayStation 3, respectively.

 Limitations

-Fast expansion of genetic data challenges speed of current DNA sequence alignment algorithms.
+Fast expansion of genetic data challenges the speed of current DNA sequence alignment algorithms.
 Essential needs for an efficient and accurate method for DNA variant discovery demand innovative approaches for parallel processing in real time.